Nair photo

 My first book Changing Homelands: Hindu Politics and the Partition of India (Harvard and Permanent Black, 2011) traces the politics of Punjabi Hindus in the first half of the twentieth century.
 A religiously defined minority in undivided Punjab, these Hindus aligned themselves with Punjabi Muslims and Sikhs during various anticolonial national movements even as they simultaneously inched eastward, towards the rest of Hindu-majority India, styling themselves 'communalists' and their politics 'communal'.
 I study their politics, mark their particular motivations, and account for the suddenness with which Partition and Partition violence struck - both in history and in memory.
 I also raise and answer the troubling, seemingly eternal question: was Partition inevitable?

-My second book, Hurt Sentiments: Secularism and Belonging in South Asia, has just been published by Harvard University Press and HarperCollins India.
+My second book, Hurt Sentiments: Secularism and Belonging in South Asia, was published by Harvard University Press in 2023.
 Through a history of foundational moments such as the Gandhi Murder Trial, the lawsuits against secular forces during the mobilization in Ayodhya, and debates on the meaning of 'Islamic state' and 'secularism' in Pakistan and Bangladesh, I examine the shaping of state ideologies by "hurt sentiments" in India, Pakistan, and Bangladesh.
 In the process, I ask what it has meant for India to be a secular republic, for Pakistan to be an Islamic republic, and for Bangladesh to be a secular republic that also enshrines Islam as the state religion.

 My other interests lie in the fields of education policy, memory studies, and oral history.